Local family hit hard by coronavirus after funeral

-CRUM — Nothing short of a nightmare, more than 40 members of a local family tested positive for coronavirus after an infected relative from out of state attended a funeral.
+CRUM, W.Va. — Nothing short of a nightmare, more than 40 members of a family tested positive for coronavirus after an infected relative from another state attended a funeral.

-Polly Williams, who resides on Jenny’s Creek, was saddened to hear of the death June 30 of her relative who lived in Alabama.
-Little did she realize the circumstances surrounding the funeral would change her life – and the lives of over 40 family members – in a manner in which they had never imagined in their worst nightmares.
+Polly Williams, who resides on Jenny’s Creek in Wayne County, West Virginia, was saddened to hear of the death June 30 of her relative who lived in Alabama.
+Little did she realize the circumstances surrounding the funeral would change her life — and the lives of over 40 family members — in a manner in which they had never imagined in their worst nightmares.

 “First of all, I want everyone, including my family, to know why I am sharing this information,” said Williams.
 “I’m not identifying anyone by name, besides myself, and my sister is also speaking out.
 I’m not trying to degrade anyone or cause any hardship.
 I want the public to understand what we are going through and how it could have been prevented.
 I want others to know how serious COVID-19 is and what a catastrophe it can become if you’re not forthcoming about having it.”